Castle of Púbol

-The Castle of Púbol or Gala Dalí Castle House-Museum (Castell de Púbol or Casa-Museu Castell Gala Dalí; Castillo de Púbol or Casa-Museo Castillo Gala Dalí), located in Púbol in the comarca of Baix Empordà, Girona, Catalonia, Spain, is a medieval building where the surrealist painter Salvador Dalí's enormous creative efforts were focused on a single person, his wife Gala, with the aim of providing her with a unique sanctuary and resting place.
+The Castle of Púbol or Gala Dalí Castle House-Museum (Castell de Púbol or Casa-Museu Castell Gala Dalí; Castillo de Púbol or Casa-Museo Castillo Gala Dalí), located in Púbol in the comarca of Baix Empordà, Girona, Catalonia, Spain, is a medieval building where the Spanish painter Salvador Dalí's enormous creative efforts were focused on a single person, his wife Gala, with the aim of providing her with a unique sanctuary and resting place.
 Gala is buried at the castle.
-Together with the Salvador Dalí House Museum in Portlligat and the Dalí Theater-Museum in Figueres, they form the Empordà Dalinian triangle.
+Together with the Salvador Dalí House Museum in Portlligat and the Dalí Theatre and Museum in Figueres, they form the Empordà Dalinian triangle.

+The castle is property of the Spanish State, although managed by the Gala-Salvador Dalí Foundation.

 Description

 The Castle of Púbol is a Gothic-Renaissance fortification that originated in the 11th century, located in the town of Púbol, in the municipality of La Pera, which became the center of the barony of Púbol.
 It is protected as a Cultural Good of National Interest by the Autonomous Government of Catalonia.

 Púbol Castle is located in the most pronounced area of the nucleus of La Pera, along with the church.
 It is formed by several bodies arranged around a patio, which retain much of the original structures and elements of the Gothic-Renaissance period.
 The main façade is the largest, and presents as a remarkable element, the midpoint archway with large stone voussoirs and gothic windows on the main floor.
 High elements (gothic and Renaissance windows, reliefs, portals with emblems, etc.) are also of interest, located in the various bodies of the building.
 The church of the castle is now the parish.

 The basic structure of the current building, with three floors articulated from a tall and narrow central courtyard, must be located during the period of maximum splendor of the barony of Púbol: second half of the 14th century and the beginning of the 15th century.
 In Gothic-Renaissance style, it has undergone many transformations.
 The architectural ensemble of the Castle is formed by the current parochial church, the fortified mansion-palace surrounded by a walled garden and the attached building known as a tithing.
 It is surrounded by houses protected by the remains of the medieval wall.

 The Church of Sant Pere de Púbol was built between 1327 and 1341 in Gothic style.
 It has a single nave covered with pointed vault and closed by polygonal apse.
 At the southern wall, there are side chapels, one dedicated to the Virgin Mary, with sculptural decoration from the 15th century and the other from 1631.
 In the 17th century, the choir was added, and in 18th century, the sacristy was built.
 The frontispiece is centered on a cover and a latex rose window of late-Gothic style.
 At the top there is the bell tower.
 Until 1936, the church kept the Altarpiece of Sant Pere de Púbol by Bernat Martorell, currently at the Girona Art Museum.